ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/game-desc.md

 ## Remote Controller
 Each team will be provided a Bluetooth controller.
-You will need to use this controller to manually operate your robot within challenger ring (MANUAL CHALLENGE).
+You will need to use this controller to manually operate your robot within the challenge ring (MANUAL CHALLENGE).
 * Note that the line and color challenges are AUTONOMOUS challenges.
 You can use your remote controller to drive through the sensor challenges, but you will NOT EARN POINTS.
 * You are encouraged to use your remote controller in the event that your robot gets stranded in the middle of the field.